Scroll and Tablet Blog

 Share on Twitter, or Instagram, or really wherever you want.

-For more exploits of the Greek gods, and how their myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up Summer I and II 2023 and Fall 2023, and earn GEC credits while you’re at it!
-Or to explore the myth of Achilles and Memnon and its symbolism of maternal mortality in visual culture, look for CLAS-A 418 Myth and Reality in Classical Art in Fall 2023, no pre-reqs required.
+For more exploits of the Greek gods, and how their myths shaped Ancient Greek and modern societies, enroll in CLAS-C 205 Classical Mythology, coming up Spring 2025, and earn GEC credits while you’re at it!
+Or to explore the myth of Achilles and Memnon and its symbolism of maternal mortality in visual culture, look for CLAS-A 418 Myth and Reality in Classical Art in Fall 2025, no pre-reqs required.
 While you’re waiting, make sure to check back for more adventures of Athena, Aphrodite, and that OG helicopter-mom, Thetis.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!